Selecting the Variety

 Assembling the Tools

 You will need some basic tools to get started and they will be found at your local wine/beer making shop.
 We have a great shop up in Sonoma County called The Beverage People but, if you are coming on a Sunday, they will be closed!
-Since we crush all our grapes and press our white varietals for you, you do not need those two pieces of equipment (although a press will need to be purchased or rented to press the red varietals).
+Since we crush all our grapes and press our white varietals with you, you do not need those two pieces of equipment (although a press will need to be purchased or rented to press the red varietals).
 At a minimum, you will need rubbermaid brutes to ferment in, glass or stainless steel demijohns or kegs to store the wine in, and food grade plastic hoses to transfer wine by siphon.
 A list of winemaking supplies at the Beverage People is HERE.
+While I do provide you with your initial additives, you will need to have a method of weighing and measuring the additions of other additives plus have those additives available when you need them during fermentation (ie. DAP (diammonium phosphate) and SO2 in some form to add after the fermentations are complete).
+A basic hydrometer to measure the rate of fermentation plus a thermometer to measure the temperature of fermentation are required along with fermentation traps that fit on the djs or kegs.

 It's Harvest - Watching Ripening

-We use an exceptionally nice software called iContact to securely manage our email list.
+We use exceptionally nice software called iContact to securely manage our email list.
 These emails are the way that I connect with you about our extensive sugar sampling that occurs pre-harvest.
+We begin sampling once a week and will then move to two or three times a week as we get closer to harvest.
 I also update you with current and forecasted weather to let you know how that might affect harvesting decisions.
 Please add your contact information HERE!

 Pre-Visit Planning